smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 ## 2.3 Running the Front End

+The *tile maker* front end uploads and converts shapefiles to geoJSON; and then simplifies the GeoJSON geometry.
+Generates scripts and the *tile maker* configuration file: *geoDataLoader.xml*;
+XXXX

 ### 2.3.1 Shapefile Format

 The best approach is to have each administrative geography in your hierarchy as single ZIP file containing a set of shapefiles.
-The tile maker requires two or more shapefile structured:
+The tile maker requires two or more shapefiles with:

 * A shapefile (.shp).
 This contains the geometric data in a proprietary ESRI format;
 * dBASE III/IV file (.dbf).
 The contains the attributes records for each area in a dBASE table;